Start Date

 A blended learning approach is used with teaching, learning and assessment activities aligned to the learning outcomes of the course specification.

-Whilst at work or on placements you will be able to demonstrate how you practice safely and effectively within the parameters of practice, demonstrating appropriate values and behaviours meeting the NMC Standards of Proficiency as well as the Nursing Associate Apprenticeship Standards.
+Whilst at work or on placements, the Nursing Associate will be able to demonstrate how they practice safely and effectively within the parameters of practice, demonstrating appropriate values and behaviours meeting the NMC Standards of Proficiency as well as the Nursing Associate Apprenticeship Standards.

-On completion of this FdSC, you are eligible to apply to go on the NMC register as a qualified Nursing Associate.
+On completion of this FdSC, Nursing Associates are eligible to apply to go on the NMC register as a qualified Nursing Associate.

-Once registered with the NMC you will be eligible for employment as a Nursing Associate.
-You can secure a Band 4 position within the NHS.
+Once registered with the NMC individuals will be eligible for employment as a Nursing Associate.
+Qualified Nursing Associates may secure a Band 4 position within the NHS.
 There may also be management opportunities with the Health and Social Care sector that could be explored.

 Funding Band £15,000

-All Trainee Nursing Associates are required to wear the BPC TNA uniform.
+All Trainee Nursing Associates are required to wear the BPC NA uniform.

 Additional costs

-These additional costs may be required for additional vaccinations, security checks such as DBS (dated within the last 3 year), extra uniforms, professional registrations.
+Additional costs may also be required for additional vaccinations, security checks such as DBS (dated within the last 3 year), extra uniforms, professional registrations.

 Awarding Body: